02 Observing the local sky

 The apparent motion of the sun on the sky over the course of a year relative to the stars, defines a path on the celestial sphere known as ecliptic

 Earth's axis remains pointed in the same direction in space (to the star called Polaris)

 The axis doesn't change the direction in which it is pointing.
-The change in which hemisphere is tipped toward the sun occurs only because Earth moves between opposite sides of the sun in its orbit.
-That's why the two hemisphere experience opposite seasons.
+The change in which the hemisphere is tipped toward the sun occurs only because Earth moves between opposite sides of the sun in its orbit.
+That's why the two hemispheres experience opposite seasons.

-For Northern Hemisphere tilt of the Earth's axis causes warmer summer and cooler winter.
+The Northern Hemisphere tilt of the Earth's axis causes warmer summers and cooler winters.

 Thus, due to the height of the sun above horizon and length of the day ...

 Solstices and Equinoxes